EqualifyEverything/equalify/README.md

 Equalify creates deep integrations with services that run your website.

-We will become a WebOps hub, designed to solve accessibility issues.
+The app will become a WebOps hub, designed to solve accessibility issues.

 <img width="1510" alt="Screen Shot 2022-04-13 at 1 20 11 PM" src="https://user-images.githubusercontent.com/46652/163245142-f9844463-ba06-466e-aac1-92e069d07994.png">